vaibhav253/JobIntervalScheduler/README.md

 it will ask to add new employee detail.

+For Example:

 Enter Employee id = 5

 Enter Employee name = abc

 Enter Hours that can Employee Works = 40

+If Choice = 3
+it will assogn the job and ask for the job complition time.

+Enter the time of job in seconds:5

+Job  assigned to employees

+['john', 'robin', 'kerin']

+job finish

+all employees are free now.